TheCDC/ardulight/README.md

 An example command to the 'duino might look like this: `16777215`.
 A single positive integer sent over serial will be interpreted as a "packed" RGB value.
 That particular value is (255,255,255), or white.

 Another command, `-1\n16711680\n65280` does a couple of things.
-The first number, -1 puts the 'duino in 2-color mode, after which it looks for two more numbers, which are the following numbers.
+The first number, -1 puts the 'duino in 2-color mode, after which it looks for two more numbers, which are the  `16711680` and `65280`.
+Notice that they are separated by newlines.

 #Future
 Eventually I will add some sort of command structure so that more complex animations can be triggered and controlled by the PC.